*****By Yaron Kassner, CTO and Co Founder, Silverfort*****

 What is Windows Hello for Business (WHFB)?

 In an effort to go password-less, Microsoft introduced the ‘Windows Hello’ feature with the release of Windows 10.
 WHFB is a variant of this feature that is designed for corporates.
 The feature allows a secure way to access your device, Active Directory (AD) and Entra ID (formerly Azure AD) by leveraging the following capabilities:

 WHFB places great significance on your device, as it holds the keys to AD and Entra ID (formerly Azure AD).
 Therefore, it’s important to prevent malicious actors from unlocking the device and getting to those keys.
 However, I’m baffled by the choice to replace the passwords with pin-codes.
 Is that really enough to claim the login is now password-less? because a pin-code is not a password?
 Is that enough to protect the device?

 Thankfully, Microsoft offers additional factors for unlocking your device, which – if combined with the pin-code – should provide better-than-password-only-security for unlocking the device.

 Once you unlock your computer, you unlock a private key that’s saved on your TPM, and that private key can be used for Kerberos authentication with AD.
 If your endpoint policies allow storing cached credentials on the computer, when you logon – the computer will unlock without authenticating to Active Directory.
 Otherwise, if credentials aren’t cached, your computer will have to request a Kerberos TGT, and a host ticket before it unlocks.
 Forcing authentication to AD will be more secure than just relying on cached credentials.

-Authentication to Azure AD
+Authentication to Entra ID (formerly Azure AD)